hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/445_concentration.md

 Personal purity is imperative.
 Next is Niyama, not allowing the mind to wander in any direction.
 Then Âsana, posture.
 There are eighty-four
 postures: but the best is that most natural to each one; that is, which can be kept longest with the greatest ease.
-After this comes Prânâyâma, restraint of breath.
-Then Pratyâhâra, drawing in of the organs from their objects.
-Then Dhâranâ, concentration.
-Then Dhyâna, contemplation or meditation.
+After this comes Prānāyāma, restraint of breath.
+Then Pratyāhāra, drawing in of the organs from their objects.
+Then Dhāranā, concentration.
+Then Dhyāna, contemplation or meditation.
 (This is the kernel of the Yoga system.)
-And last, Samâdhi, superconsciousness.
+And last, Samādhi, superconsciousness.
 The purer the body and mind, the quicker the desired result will be obtained.
 You must be perfectly pure.
 Do not think of evil things, such thoughts will surely drag you down.
 If you are perfectly pure and practice faithfully, your mind can finally be